-In the Self-Study Report, programs use the designated report template to describe their context, as well as present five to six Key Assessments that demonstrate the program's alignment with the six NAEYC Professional Preparation Standards.
-In addition, programs submit student performance data on these Key Assessments related to the standards, as well as a description of how the data are being used to improve teaching and learning.
+In the Self-Study Report, programs use a designated report template to describe their context, as well as present evidence of how their program and assessment system is aligned to the standards.
+In addition, programs submit student performance data related to the standards and a description of how the data are being used to improve teaching and learning.

 The Parts of the Self-Study Report